 - In the Layers Palette, Alt-click on the border between the two layers (Opt-click on a Mac).
 You've got the right spot when you see the cursor change to two circles straddling the line between the two layers.

 That's it!
 There are many fun and powerful ways to use clipping masks.
 Try the examples below, and you'll quickly get the hang of them!

 This is EASY!
 We'll be using a text layer as a stencil.

 - Open the Photoshop Layers Palette (Under the Window menu)

 - Pick the Text tool and type something using a big bold font.

-Want to cut out a photo with a cool frame of any shape (see example at right)?
+Want to cut out a photo with a cool frame of any shape (see the example above)?
 Here's how!